-In this post, you will learn about how to impute or replace missing values with mean, median and mode in one or more numeric feature columns of Pandas DataFrame while building machine learning (ML) models with Python programming.
+In this blog post, you will learn about how to impute or replace missing values with mean, median and mode in one or more numeric feature columns of Pandas DataFrame while building machine learning (ML) models with Python programming.
 You will also learn about how to decide which technique to use for imputing missing values with central tendency measures of feature column such as mean, median or mode.
 This is important to understand this technique for data scientists as handling missing values one of the key aspects of data preprocessing when training ML models.

 The dataset used for illustration purpose is related campus recruitment and taken from Kaggle page on Campus Recruitment.
 As a first step, the data set is loaded.
 Here is the python code for loading the dataset once you downloaded it on your system.

 import pandas as pd import numpy as np df = pd.read_csv("/Users/ajitesh/Downloads/Placement_Data_Full_Class.csv") df.head()

 Here is how the data looks like.
 Make a note of NaN value under the salary column.

 Missing values are handled using different interpolation techniques which estimate the missing values from the other training examples.
 In the above dataset, the missing values are found in the salary column.
 The command such as df.isnull().sum() prints the column with missing value.
 The missing values in the salary column in the above example can be replaced using the following techniques: